camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 {{< img src="../img/admin-system-management.png" title="System Management" >}}

-The System Settings menu gives you some general information about the process engine and allows you to access the *Execution Metrics* and, provided that you are using the Enterprise Edition of the Camunda Platform, you can insert your *License Key*
+The System Settings menu gives you general information about the process engine.
+It enables users with system permissions to access certain system information, including telemetry, metrics, and license key.
+Provided that you are using the Enterprise Edition of the Camunda Platform, you can also insert your *License Key*.

 {{< note title="Accessing the System Settings menu" class="info" >}}
 The System Settings menu is only usable by users which are granted with *All* permission for authorizations.
 {{< /note >}}

+# Diagnostics

+{{< img src="../img/admin-diagnostics.png" title="Diagnostics" >}}

+The Diagnostics menu allows you to view and copy telemetry data about your environment or distribution of Camunda.
+The aim is to improve problem diagnosis by ensuring our customer facing departments are able to quickly understand the Camunda environment that you are running.

 # Execution Metrics